In how many ways can quantum information be split ?

-\bf Theorem 1 : \normalfont If Alice, Bob and Charlie share an $N$ qubit entangled state and Alice has a arbitrary $n$ qubit state that she wants Bob and Charlie to share, then Alice needs to possess a minimum of $n$ qubits for this purpose.\\ \bf Proof : \\ \normalfont If we let Alice possesses $m$ qubits in the entangled quantum network then it can be proved that $m \geq n$ from a quantum encryption perspective as follows: After Alice's joint measurement in ${\cal H}_x \otimes {\cal H}_A$, but before her classical communication to Bob, the no-signaling theorem demands that Bob's density operator should not have changed, i.e., it must remain maximally mixed.
+Note that all distributions of qubits among the parties don't yield successful QIS protocols.
+Further, one needs to choose an entangled channel with appropriate number of qubits given the number of qubits in the secret and the number of parties among whom this secret information has to be split.
+In fact, it has been observed that a four-qubit linear cluster state could not be used for the QIS of an unknown two-qubit state while a five qubit linear cluster state could be used for this purpose \cite{Sreraman1}.
+In this Letter, we study the entanglement properties of the physical system which mediates this QIS protocol and quantify the number of ways in which quantum information could be split among a given number of parties.
+This quantification provides a recipe for the design a QIS protocol with minimal entangled resources.
+Based on this study we define \textit{splitting efficiency} of a quantum channel, which provides an alternative method for characterizing quantum states based on their usefulness for QIS.
+The introduced model seems to be naturally applicable for many quantum networking protocols \cite{multiparty} that relies on entanglement and teleportation \cite{Ben}.
+We establish the quantification first and then the efficiency of QIS in the later part of the letter.\\ \textit{Protocol count-}Following theorems yield the protocol count for the QIS of an unknown $n$-qubit state $|\psi_{n}\rangle = \displaystyle\sum\limits_{i_{1},...i_{n}=0}^{1} \alpha_{i_{1},...i_{n}}|i_{1},...i_{n}\rangle$, where $\alpha_{i_{1},...i_{n}}\in C$ and $\sum |\alpha_{i_{1},...i_{n}}|^2 = 1$. \begin{thm} If Alice, Bob(s) and Charlie share an $N$ qubit entangled state and Alice has a arbitrary $n$ qubit state $|\psi_n\rangle$ that she wants the Bobs and Charlie to share, then Alice needs to possess a minimum of $n$ qubits for this purpose. \end{thm} \textit{Proof: }We conflate all Bobs and Charlie into a single agent Dolly, equipped with Hilbert space ${\cal H}_D$, which is the tensor product of the Hilbert spaces of the Bobs and Charlie.
+Information splitting can be considered as a quantum teleportation from Alice to Dolly.
+Teleportation with unit fidelity will not be deterministically possible unless maximal entanglement exists between Alice and Dolly \cite{agpa}.
+By virtue of Schmidt decomposition for a bipartite pure state, Dolly's density operator will be maximally mixed in a $2^n$-dimensional {\it subspace} of ${\cal H}_D$.
+If we let Alice possess $m$ qubits in the entangled quantum network then it can be proved that $m \geq n$ from a quantum encryption perspective as follows: After Alice's joint measurement in ${\cal H}_x \otimes {\cal H}_A$, but before her classical communication to Dolly, the no-signalling theorem demands that Dolly's density operator should not have changed, i.e., it must remain maximally mixed within the relevant subspace.
 Here, ${\cal H}_x$ and ${\cal H}_A$ refer to the respective Hilbert spaces of the unknown secret information and Alice's part of the entangled network respectively.
-On the other hand, we know by the way teleportation works that Bob's state has become:
+On the other hand, we know by the way deterministic teleportation works (for the considered, maximally entangled states) that Dolly's state has become: